HadrienG/pipelines/README.md

     curl -fsSL get.nextflow.io | bash

-The pipelines in this repository are organised in folders.
+The pipelines in this repository are organized in folders.
 You'll find the corresponding scripts and documentation necessary for each pipeline in the corresponding repository.

 **Nonpareil:** Estimate average coverage and create Nonpareil curves for metagenomic datasets.
+**Variant_calling:** Simple variant calling pipeline using samtools mpileup.